Skip to content

 Japanese Complaints and Apologies: Speak Thoughtfully and Effectively: How is politeness conveyed in Japanese apology strategies

 Politeness in Japanese apology strategies is conveyed through various linguistic and interactional means that often reflect indirectness, responsibility-taking, and respect for social hierarchy and face needs.
+These strategies are carefully tailored to maintain social harmony and minimize face-threat, making apologies an essential component of Japanese conversational etiquette.
 Key ways politeness is conveyed include:

 • Use of specific apology expressions such as すみません (sumimasen) and ごめんなさい (gomen nasai), which differ in degree of formality and context of use.